Wave Petunias 101: A Beginner’s Guide to Planting and Caring

 Double Wave Petunias

 Double-wave petunias are a type of wave petunia that produces double blooms.
-They are perfect for adding texture and depth to your garden.
+They are ideal for adding texture and depth to your garden.
 Double wave petunias come in several colors, including pink, purple, bi-colors, and red.

 Note: Sadly, Wave Petunias stopped carrying the Double Wave but there are other double-flowering petunias available at most garden centers and nurseries.